The Happy Cat Site

 Miralax Dosage For Cats

-Your vet will recommend how much to add to her meals, how often, and how long for.
+Your veterinarian will recommend how much to add to her meals, how often, and how long for.
 They’ll base their recommendation on factors like how severely constipated your cat is.
 And how far their stools are from the “optimum” consistency.

 Vets report that the effective dose varies widely from cat to cat, so individualised dosing is essential.
 As a general guide, cats only need about ⅛ to ¼ of a teaspoon, twice a day.
 This is much less than the contents of a ‘single dose’ sachet.
 Those sachets contain single doses for humans!